 • • •

 So if you were like me who wants to start making Antarctic travel dreams come true, you should know by now who you should be going with.
-Overall, with all of what I’ve went through, all I just really wish for is that you all could experience this too.
+Overall, with the Antarctica itinerary that I’ve gone through, all I just really wish for is that YOU experience it too!

-…By the way, amidst all the beauty I’ve been seeing, there’s one apparent fact that was quite alarming and which I’d like to highlight before ending this post: climate change is real and it is gradually turning Antarctica green.
+…By the way, amidst all the beauty I’ve been seeing during my Antarctica itinerary, there’s one apparent fact that was quite alarming and which I’d like to highlight before ending this post: climate change is real and it is gradually turning Antarctica green.
 You see, one of the other reasons why I wanted to go to Antarctica is because I’m a huge science buff: I wanted to learn and see things for myself with the guidance of experts — and thanks to Hurtigruten’s knowledgeable crew, I have come to see and confirm that the Antarctic Peninsula has warmed up over the last years in a way that’s frightening.

 Glaciers are receding far too fast that they may vanish in a matter of decades, too many icebergs are calving and there’s even a steady growth of moss.
-If nothing is done, the warming will not only potentially contribute to sea levels rising thereby posing a threat to millions of people who live in coasts or islands, but it will also pose a threat to the penguin species (among many other negative impacts).
+If nothing is done, the warming will not only potentially contribute to sea levels rising thereby posing a threat to millions of people who live on coasts or islands, but it will also pose a threat to the penguin species (among many other negative impacts).

 Simply put: in years to come, Antarctica might not remain to be the same stunning ‘White Continent’ that we know of and love.
 I implore you: climate change is a sad fact that we have to accept, face, and hopefully fix.
 Small ‘green’ steps and efforts may seem little but as a whole, it can snowball to something big — so let’s try to do our part and Antarctica will remain to be one of the world’s stunning destinations (which you will hopefully soon come to visit!)